xeden3/docker-office-python-core/README.md

 docker run -it --entrypoint /bin/bash xeden3/docker-office-python-core:v1
 ```

+## Extending Functionality

+If you require additional functionality beyond the core environment provided by this image, you can create another Docker image that extends from it.
+This allows you to encapsulate specific development requirements while maintaining the core setup intact.

-Please note that this image only serves as the core environment.
-If you need to perform secondary development, you may need to encapsulate this image further.
-For example, if you want to run a macro command `excel-macro-run`, you can create another Docker image that extends from this core image.
-Below is an example Dockerfile for extending the functionality:
+For instance, if you need to run a macro command like `excel-macro-run`, you can create a Docker image that builds upon the core image.
+Below is an example Dockerfile demonstrating how to extend the functionality:

 ```Dockerfile
 FROM xeden3/docker-office-python-core:v1